Quoted from The Star Online - Staggered AES monitoring of traffic offenders

 b.
 Stop by the lights and hope the person behind will stop in time.

-I would choose a. but b. seems to be lawfully correct.
+b. seems to be lawfully correct.
 Then again, will you push your luck and hope not getting caught for jumping the lights?
 Or will you push your luck and hope not to lose a bumper and sending your car to the workshop for a week?

 3. You are at a traffic light of a crossroad with yellow box.
 Suddenly, traffic police officers on their big ass Honda comes from behind with sirens blazing, obviously trying to 'open the road' for some good-for-nothing-as-if-normal-people-are-not-rushing-time-and-have-no-urgent-appointments-to-keep-up-with Vampiric Imbecile Person(s).
 Would you: